-Electronic Bristol Pound payments and accounts are the responsibility of Bristol Credit Union which is authorised and regulated by the Financial Services Authority, Firm Reference Number 213583.
+Electronic Bristol Pound payments and accounts are the responsibility of Bristol Credit Union Ltd, authorised by the Prudential Regulation Authority, and regulated by the Financial Conduct Authority and the Prudential Regulation Authority; firm reference number 213583.

 Having and using electronic Bristol Pounds is akin to having normal sterling deposits in any authorised and regulated financial institution.